houwenxin/AI-Learning/README.md

-# AIProjects
+# AI-Projects
-Some toy projects and practice for AI programming.
+Some toy projects and programming practice.
-Just for fun.